Nikita-1797/codsoft-java-projects-complete/README.md

-# Codsoft JPO Java Projects - Complete
+# Codsoft Java Projects - Complete

 This repository contains a **complete collection of Java projects** completed during my **Codsoft internship** as part of the JPO tasks.
 These projects were developed to demonstrate programming skills, problem-solving, and Java fundamentals.